apache/calcite/site/_docs/docker_images.md

 ### Base "avatica-server" Docker Image

-Starting with the Avatica 1.10.0 release, Avatica is providing a number of Docker containers.
+Avatica provides a number of Docker containers.
 Each of these images is based on a "parent" "avatica-server" Docker image.

 This Docker image has no bindings to a specific database (it has not database-specific